1 The truth

 Before discussing some research strategies that can provide reasonable answers to certain types of questions, we should clarify how to ask a research question and what qualifies a research question.

-Unfortunately, there is no one research strategy that is appropriate for all questions and, what is worse, there is still controversy about what constitutes good research and how to properly ask a research question.
-In particular, this controversy takes place between researchers who use quantitative data and statistical methods and researchers who use qualitative data and methods.
+Unfortunately, there is no one research strategy suitable for all questions and, what is worse, there is still controversy about what constitutes good research and how to properly ask a research question.
+This debate is especially pronounced between researchers using quantitative data and statistical methods and those using qualitative information and methods:

 1. What is the main focus of the book the author is writing about?